Resources

 selling home

 You’ve decided to sell your house!
-That's no small task.
+That's no small undertaking.
 You’re no doubt feeling a little overwhelmed.
 It takes careful thought and planning to get to closing day.

 Whether you choose to do a For Sale By Owner ("FSBO") or hire a real estate agent, there is a list of tasks to complete to get your house ready to sell.
 Take some time to set yourself up for success with some of these suggestions before posting the sign in the yard.